rayisbadat/edbca/README.md

 # edcba
 -----

   Will rip and encode a cd.
 Right now it can only encode to oggenc, because its hardcoded.
-Album and Track info pulled from musicbrainz
+Album and Track info pulled from musicbrainz or cdtext

 ## INSTALL